 Dates: 1899 - 2005; Majority of material found within 1950 - 2000

 Abstract This collection of videos includes many JFMD activities and special events from the 1980s through 2013 including annual meetings, board of governors meetings, promotional pieces and interviews.
 It also includes videos from JFMD’s agency, the Agency for Jewish Education (AJE), including events and teacher conferences from the 1990s through 2006.
 All contents are videotapes unless otherwise noted (zip disk, DVDs).

 Dates: 1977 - 2013; Majority of material found within 1980 - 2005

 Abstract Incorporated as the Jewish Old Folks Home in 1907 to provide housing for the homeless and those who no longer could maintain their homes, the Jewish Home for the Aged was at one time a state-of-the-art facility in the heart of the Detroit Jewish community.
 After expansion to the northwest suburbs with two full-scale nursing homes, financial and management difficulties in the 1980s led to contraction of services.
 The majority of the records of the Home cover the creation and operation of the...

 Overview The Neighborhood Project was established by the Jewish Federation of Metropolitan Detroit in 1986.
-Its purpose was to retain a Jewish presence in the Oak Park and Southfield communities threatened by the construction of Interstate 696 and demographic shifts.
-Interest-free loans were granted and a revolving fund was established to assist in home purchases and, later, to provide home improvement loans.
+Its purpose was to retain a Jewish presence in the communities of Oak Park and Southfield, which were threatened by the construction of Interstate 696 and by demographic shifts.
+Interest-free loans were granted, and a revolving fund was established to assist in home purchases and, later, to provide home improvement loans.
 The project was completed in 2003 when it was deemed that the neighborhoods...

 Abstract The Vertical Files Collection is comprised of newspaper clippings, articles, pamphlets, public relations materials, and other ephemera related to the Reuther Library’s urban affairs and labor collections.